SamuGallo-06/LauncherCreator/README.md

 # LAUNCHER CREATOR

-a python tool to create and edit launchers in linux easly, with a GUI made in PyQt5 using Qt Designer.
+A python tool to create and edit launchers in linux easly, with a GUI made in PyQt5 using Qt Designer.

 ### NOTES FOR DELEVOPERS